ukncsc/edge-mod/README.md

 # Edge Mod
 Edge Mod is a Soltra Edge adapter that contains modifications and enhancements to Soltra Edge.
-It provides the following features:
+After using Soltra Edge as our core Cyber Threat Intelligence (CTI) Platform we found that the system could do with some tweaks in order to match our current workflow.
+We worked together with our partners to develop this adapter for the last year around of current requirements.

+## Features

 - Publishing of STIX objects
   - With data quality checks and redaction of handling caveat information